Houston Trinity News

 Everyone taking extended trips.
 Safe journeys to and from.

-Prayers for the Church
+Prayers for the World

 The peace of God to reign.
+For the Marvin Rader School.

 Open Hearts and Minds; Eyes that See and Ears that Hear